patrickbwarren/transam-triton/TRIMCC.md

 ### Transmitter (`trimcc.c`)
 ```
-Compile and optionally transmit RS-232 data to Triton
+Compile and optionally transmit RS-232 data to Triton through a serial device
-./trimcc [-v] [-t] [-s] [-o tapefile] srcfile
+./trimcc [-h] [-v] [-s] [-p] [-o binary_file] [-t serial_device] src_file
 -v (verbose): print the byte stream and variables
--t (transmit): attempt to transmit to /dev/ttyS0
 -s (spaced): add a column of spaces after the 7th byte
+-p (pipe): write the byte stream in binary to stdout (obviates -o)
--o <file>: write the byte stream in binary to a file
+-o <binary_file>: write the byte stream in binary to a file
--o pipe: write the byte stream in binary to stdout
+-t (transmit): write the byte stream to a serial device, for example /dev/ttyS0
+the source file should be specified, for example a .tri file
 ```
-For `trimcc`, as well as the `-o <file>` option to write the compiled binary output to a specified file, the `-v` option lists the compiled code plus the defined variables (and the `-s` option adds an extra column of space), and the `-t` option attempts to transmit the compiled bytes to a physically-connected Triton via the (default) serial port `/dev/ttyS0`.
-Using `-o pipe` sends the binary to stdout so for example one can do `./trimcc <srcfile> -o pipe | hexdump -C`.
+For `trimcc`, as well as the `-o <file>` option to write the compiled binary output to a specified file, the `-v` option lists the compiled code plus the defined variables (and the `-s` option adds an extra column of space), and the `-t` option attempts to transmit the compiled bytes to a physically-connected Triton via a specified serial device, such as `/dev/ttyS0`.
+Using `-p` sends the binary to stdout so for example one can do `./trimcc <srcfile> -p | hexdump -C`.
 This gets messed up if you also use the `-v` option, for obvious reasons!
-Note that you may have to add yourself the `dialout` group to use the default serial port (`/dev/ttyS0`).
+Note that you may have to add yourself the `dialout` group to use the serial ports.
 This is not necessary if just compiling `.tri` codes with `trimcc -o`.

 ### TriMCC minilanguage